boopsboops/nhamunda-checklist/README.md

 * remember to remove BARCODE genbank annotations fromm specimens without vouchers
 * check INPA for collections in Trombetas and Lower Nhamunda (Centromochlus INPA 35087)
 * look into barcode IDs
-* change Pseudolithoxus species name in text and in materials
 * do funding (email Tomas)
-* ask Val to check spelling of Manoel Torres etc
 * Portuguese abstract
 * check about aff. and sp. in species headings